Deltra Powney is an interdisciplinary artist living and working in Alberta, Canada

 You can follow Deltra’s art practice on Instagram, Pinterest, Facebook, subscribe to her newsletter blog, and attend exhibitions where she would love to chat with you in person.

 About the Work

-I develop these thoughts and images mainly through field research, reading and sketching.
-From this information I explore concepts further through a number of media such as painting, printmaking, drawing and sculpture.
+My visual language is interdisciplinary, informed by a consciousness of the Anthroprocene: what we have come to understand about our being in the world, care and physical influences on environment.
+I develop these thoughts mainly through reading texts about human/environmental relationships, and immersive field research experiences where I sketch, paint, and photograph as a way to document natural and constructed environments.
+From this documentation I explore the concepts further in my studio through a number of medium such as painting, printmaking, drawing, assemblage, sculpture, and installation.
 Often what one medium offers for exploration will inform another, creating a chain reaction of self realization as I react to the physicality of any given material.
-Some images can be perceived as cellular or bodily, cells and atoms working together within quiet spaces.
-Other work suggest relationships between manmade and natural worlds, environments that exist within the imagination yet seem familiar.
-Traces of process are visible capturing the essence of experiences, places, the presence of being or lack thereof speaking to the collective consciousness of human/environmental relations.
+Some work can be perceived as cellular or bodily, other work suggest relationships between manmade and natural worlds, environments that exist within the imagination yet seem familiar.
+Traces of process are visible capturing the essence of experience, place, and the presence of being or the lack thereof speaking to the collective consciousness of human/environmental relations.